Want to save this?

 - Divide the pasta dough into 4 equal pieces.
 Rewrap 3 pieces and set them aside.
 Knead the fourth piece briefly on the work surface.

-- Then, using a rolling pin or patting it with the heel of your hand, form it into an oval 3 to 4 in long and about 3 inches wide.
+- Then, using a rolling pin or patting it with the heel of your hand, form it into an oval 3 to 4 inches long and about 3 inches wide.
 Feed the dough through the rollers of the pasta machine, then lay the strip on your work surface.
 Fold the dough into thirds, as if you were folding a letter, sprinkle with a little semolina, and pass it through the rollers again.
 Repeat the folding and rolling process a few more times, until the strip of dough is smooth.

 - Move the roller setting to the next narrower notch and feed the strip of dough through the setting twice, sprinkling it with a little semolina each time to keep it from sticking.
 Move the notch to the next setting.
 Continue to pass the pasta dough through the rollers, twice on each setting, until you have stretched it to the appropriate thickness.